Porn is destroying young minds. According to some estimates, more than 30% of the infrastructure that makes up the internet is for porn.

 - Go Out

-So additional to cutting out Booze and abstaining from Masterbation, we add two proactive actions: Going Out and Meditating.
+So, additional to cutting out booze and abstaining from fapping, we add two proactive actions: 1) Going Out and 2) Meditating.

 The addition of GOM is the solution to achieving NOM.
 Without GOM, NOBNOM will rarely be a successful strategy.